Raising chicks from a hen is actually quite routine when you have a good mother; she does all the work.

 Keeping your broody hen secure from the creatures of the night is your next consideration; if you have snakes, foxes, genets and other wild creatures then a proper fence where all your birds can be kept is obviously important.

-I've read, and simply have done it without question, that the nest needs to be relatively near to the main flock.
+I have read, and simply have done it without question, that the nest needs to be relatively near to the main flock.
 The chicks must hear them clucking and crowing.

 We want only free range eggs, so that's what I write about, but it does add difficulties.
 Hens don't like you stealing their eggs and once a hen becomes broody she will start to lay her eggs in the wild where you can't find them.
 They have to be fenced in during the mornings when they are laying and hopefully your hen will start laying in the catcher box, and probably the other hens too.